 - Teaching nursing home progam, which aims to generate a ‘whole of organisation’ approach to creating a healthy work environment in residential aged care settings that results in improved recruitment, training, retention and satisfaction for staff, and improved outcomes for residents

-- Online education program, which aims to support the implementation of the Tri-focal Model of Care in residential aged care settings wherever individuals or teams are located.
+- Online education program, which aims to support the implementation of the Tri-focal Model of Care in health and aged care settings wherever individuals or teams are located.

 1 O’Connell B., Ostaszkiewicz J., Sukkar K., Plymat, K. The Tri-focal model of care: Advancing the teaching-nursing home concept.
 International Journal of Nursing Practice.
 2008; 14(6):411-17. doi: 10.1111/j.1440-172X.2008.00714.x